 Contact your mortgage lender and ask about consent to let

 If you have a residential mortgage on your property and you decide to rent the property out, you need to let the lender know of your intentions.
 You may be required to switch from a residential to a Buy-To-Let mortgage – although there’s no guarantee your lender even offers this kind of mortgage.
-The rates on Buy-To-Let mortgages can be considerably higher, plus some lenders charge you a fee for switching the mortgage.
+The interest rates on Buy-To-Let mortgages may differ to residential mortgages, plus some lenders may charge you a fee for switching the mortgage.
 The good news is, often allowances are made for armed forces personnel.
 You can apply for a special type of ‘consent to let’, which gives you permission to rent out your property without having to change the kind of mortgage you have.

 The first step is to get in touch with your mortgage lender and let them know that you intend to let your property.
 Failing to do so could be a breach of your mortgage conditions.